Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Numerical Results

 \subsection{Input Distribution, Mutual Information, and Achievable Rate}

 In this section, we numerically investigate the performance of THz SWIPT systems when the proposed input distributions are adopted at the TX.
 First, for the considered RTD designs and different peak TX amplitudes $A$, we determine and plot the input cdfs $F_s^\text{opt}$ and $F_s^\text{ach}$ obtained with Algorithms~\ref{Alg:OptimalSolution} and \ref{Alg:AchievableSolution}, respectively, in Fig.~\ref{Fig:ResultsDistributions}.
-Furthermore, in Fig.~\ref{Fig:ResultsDistributions}, we additionally plot the input cdfs $F_s^\text{cf}$ obtained for the proposed closed-form pdf $f_x^\text{cf}$ in (\ref{Eqn:ClosedFormPdfX}).
-For the results shown in Fig.~\ref{Fig:ResultsDistributions}, we assume a line-of-sight channel between the TX and RX with $\hat{h} = 1$ and adopt a required average harvested power of $\bar{P}_\text{req} = \SI{50}{\micro\watt}$, which is smaller than $\bar{P}_\text{max}$ for all considered RTD designs.
-For the cdfs shown in Figs.~\ref{Fig:Results_Distr_HighA} and \ref{Fig:Results_Distr_LowA}, we consider high and low peak transmit amplitudes of $A = \SI{2}{\volt}$ and $A = \SI{0.45}{\volt} \leq \frac{\sqrt{\rho_\text{max}}}{|h|}$, respectively.
+Furthermore, in Fig.~\ref{Fig:ResultsDistributions}, we plot the input cdfs $F_s^\text{cf}$ obtained for the proposed closed-form pdf $f_x^\text{cf}$ in (\ref{Eqn:ClosedFormPdfX}). {For the results shown in Fig.~\ref{Fig:ResultsDistributions}, we assume a line-of-sight channel between TX and RX without multipath propagation, set the multipath fading coefficient to one, i.e., ${h}_\text{f} = 1$, and adopt a required average harvested power of $\bar{P}_\text{req} = \SI{50}{\micro\watt}$, which is smaller than $\bar{P}_\text{max}$ for all considered RTD designs.} For the cdfs shown in Figs.~\ref{Fig:Results_Distr_HighA} and \ref{Fig:Results_Distr_LowA}, we adopt high and low peak transmit amplitudes of $A = \SI{2}{\volt}$ and $A = \SI{0.45}{\volt} \leq \frac{\sqrt{\rho_\text{max}}}{|h|}$, respectively.